php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 and would typically return a [promise][promises] of a response.
 (This is primarily due to the fact that multiple requests can be made in parallel and processed as they are returned.)
-It is outside the scope of this proposal to address the needs of asynchronous request/response life cycle.
+It is outside the scope of this proposal to address the needs of asynchronous request/response life cycles.

 Attempting to define client middleware would be premature at this point.
 Any future proposal that is focused on client side request processing should have the opportunity